flimflam-austin/hugo-cms-test/content/quick_reads/20180607-18-06-05-god-key-discipline/index.md

       theories as to why.
     _key: card-3-da02bebb-ea5a-4d81-8acb-71a12124108a
   - order: 3
+    useCheckmark: false
     body: >-
-      > “Perhaps students are more likely to internalize such values when they know **they are loved not only by their teachers but by their Creator,** or when they perceive that misbehavior may have **eternal consequences**.
+      > “Perhaps students are more likely to internalize such values when they know**they are loved not only by their teachers but by their Creator,** or when they perceive that misbehavior may have**eternal consequences**.
       Maybe it’s something else entirely.”

       Self-Discipline and Catholic Schools
     _key: card-4-515ab0bd-8e0c-47bd-9f56-7af83dae5697
   - order: 4
+    useCheckmark: true
     body: >-
       Regardless, one thing is certain: Religion can mold hearts and minds in ways that suspensions, restorative justice, and Positive Behavioral